appliedbinf/el_gato/docs/input_output.md

 After a run, el_gato will print the identified ST of your sample to your terminal ([stdout](#standard-out)) and write several files to the specified output directory (default: out/). el_gato creates a subdirectory for each processed sample, including five output files with specific information.

 #### Standard out
-el_gato writes the ST profile as a tab-delimited table without the headings.
+el_gato writes the ST profile as a tab-delimited table without headings.
 If you run el_gato with the `-e` flag, it includes the headings and displays them like this:

 `Sample  ST flaA  pilE  asd   mip   mompS proA  neuA_neuAH`

- The sample column contains the user-provided or inferred sample name.
-The ST column contains the overall sequence type of the sample.
+   * The sample column contains the user-provided or inferred sample name.

-The ST column can contain two kinds of values.
-If the identified ST corresponds to a profile found in the database, el_gato provides the corresponding number.
-If el_gato finds no matching ST profile or if el_gato is unable to make a confident call, then this will be reflected in the value displayed in the ST column.
+   * The ST column contains the sequence type of the sample.
+The ST column contains two kinds of values.
+If the identified allelic profile corresponds to a ST found in the database, el_gato provides the corresponding number.
+If el_gato finds no matching profile or if el_gato is unable to make a confident call for one or more alleles, then a descriptive symbol will be listed.
+See table below for symbol meanings.

+   * *flaA*, *pilE*, *asd*, *mip*, *mompS*, *proA*, and *neuA/neuAh* columns contain the respective allele numbers for each locus

+   * For each locus, if an exact allele match is found in the database, the corresponding allele number is reported.
+If an exact match is not identified in the database, a descriptive symbol will be listed.
+See table below for symbol meanings.

 el_gato reports the corresponding allele number for each gene if an exact match is found in the database.
 Alternatively, el_gato may also note the following symbols:
 [XX Double check that this matches with what is listed in the report XX]